If something shiny and blue is your thing, then you've come to the right place.

 Being a very tough gemstone (9 Mohs), it’s even become an alternate option for diamonds, especially in engagement rings.

-Blue sapphire may be the popular version of this stone, but sapphire also exists in a wide range of colors.
+Blue sapphire is the most popular, but sapphire also exists in a wide range of colors.

-The blue hue is due to the presence of titanium and iron during the processes that led to its formation.
+The deep blue hues of blue sapphires is due to the presence of titanium and iron during the processes that led to its formation.
 Sapphire is highly resistant to scratches and breaking-probably tougher than diamond!

 5. Lapis Lazuli

-Lazurite is the mineral that brings out its deep blue color.
+Lazurite is the mineral that brings out its dark blue color.
 In ancient times, lapis lazuli was used as a major source of dye.

 Lapis lazuli mainly occurs in shades of blue but, in certain cases, white/gold inclusions of marble intrude the stone.